Microns To Inches Of Mercury

 • h is the height of the liquid column

 This equation forms the basis for the conversion between units that measure pressure based on the height of a mercury column, like µm Hg and inHg.
-The conversion factor simply accounts for the difference in the units of length (microns vs. inches).
+Day to day, the conversion factor simply accounts for the difference in the units of length (microns vs. inches).

 Applications of µm Hg to inHg Conversion